Serious about reducing employee turnover? Approach it as a leadership issue, not just an HR issue

 In the heat of battle to keep services adequately staffed, operational and HR executives understandably spend lots of time and money on hiring.
 If base compensation is aligned with major market competitors, many organizations turn to signing bonus and similar incentives as a differentiator to attract more candidates.

-Organizations often spin this strategy as supporting existing staff.
+Organizations often promote this strategy as supporting existing staff.
 “We know you’re exhausted, and we’re just trying to get you more help fast” is the frequent message.
 Leaders espouse similar reasons in their zeal to hire more agency or travel staff.

 But tired frontline professionals we talk with have one burning question: “What about our pay?!”